Skip to main content

 Care for children aged up to 3 years

-The national legislation sets out only general arrangements for the organisation and operation of childcare settings (see the types of settings in Chapter 4), conditions for the provision of services (premises, health and hygiene, and fire safety requirements), the qualifications of staff, and arrangements for the supervision of crèches, kids’ clubs and day-care providers (three of the four childcare settings, except for nannies) by the Minister of Family, Labour and Social Policy and local government at the commune level (the lowest local government level).
-The national legislation does not provide any core curriculum for childcare institutions nor sets specific standards for childcare or external or internal quality assurance mechanisms; neither does it address external or internal performance appraisal of staff managing childcare institutions or providing childcare.
-Detailed standards for childcare are set by the commune authorities.
+The national legislation sets out general arrangements for the organisation and operation of childcare settings (see the types of settings in Chapter 4), conditions for the establishment and administration of childcare institutions, including requirements for premises, health and safety, qualification requirements for staff (see Chapters 4 and 10), and arrangements for the supervision of crèches, kids’ clubs and day-care providers (three of the four childcare settings, except for nannies) by the Minister of Family, Labour and Social Policy and local government at the commune level (the lowest local government level).
+Detailed standards for childcare are currently set by the competent authorities of the commune.

-The external supervision of crèches, kids’ clubs and day-care providers by the commune covers the above-mentioned aspects regulated by the national legislation and standards adopted by the commune council (the legislative and supervisory body of the commune).
-As part of the supervision, the mayor of a commune, town or city (the executive body of the commune) keeps registers of crèches and kids’ clubs and of day-care providers which / who comply with the statutory requirements for childcare, and may conduct inspections and other supervisory activities.
+The external supervision of crèches, kids’ clubs and day-care providers by the commune covers the above-mentioned aspects regulated by the national legislation and childcare standards set by the commune council (the legislative and supervisory body of the commune) in a supervision plan.
+As part of the supervision, the mayor of a commune, town or city (the executive body of the commune) keeps registers of crèches and kids’ clubs and of self-employed day-care providers and entities employing day-care providers which / who meet the requirements childcare set in the legislation, and may conduct inspections and other supervisory activities.

-Detailed internal arrangements relating to the quality of childcare are laid down in internal regulations of a crèche or kids’ club.
-The national legislation only grants some powers to the parents’ council in a crèche or kids’ club; for example, access to documents on nutrition; visits to premises; initiatives concerning educational activities.
+Detailed internal arrangements for the quality of childcare are laid down in internal regulations of a crèche or kids’ club in line with the standards set by a given commune.
+The national legislation only grants some powers to the parents’ council in a crèche or kids’ club (see Chapters 1.1.1 “Responsible Bodies”, and 11.1.2 “Approaches and Methods for Quality Assurance”.

 Preschool education and school education